Preparing for your Headshot Session

 Street parking is free or you can also park in the lot on the north side of the building.
 The front door at the southwest corner of 33rd and Walnut is open during business hours.
-Feel free to call me when you arrive if need help finding your way into the building or carrying your clothes.
+Feel free to call when you arrive if need help finding your way into the building or carrying your clothes.
 If your session is taking place outside of business hours (Weekdays 9am-5pm) you will need to call your photographer to come let you in the building.

-My studio is on the first floor #118 at the end of the first long hallway - Tommy Collier Productions.
-If you get turned around or have any trouble finding the place don’t hesitate to call.
-303-709-9199
+The studio is on the first floor #118 at the end of the first long hallway - Tommy Collier Productions.
+If you get turned around or have any trouble finding the place don’t hesitate to give us a call at (720) 222-4728.

 What to wear:

-I really like everyone to bring around 5 to 10 different options for clothing.
+We like everyone to bring around 5 to 10 different options for clothing.
 For headshots, you’ll really just need to concentrate on the top half of your body, so waist up.
 Rule #1: You have to love it!
-I don't want to shoot anything that you don't feel comfortable wearing.
+We don't want to shoot anything that you don't feel comfortable wearing.
 If you don’t feel comfortable in it, you won’t shoot well while wearing it.